 Chances are low, but the Buyer or Seller might default and hence cannot pay back the invoice.
 So Tradecred makes some effort to avoid such situations.
-You also need to take care of few things while investing.
+You also need to take care of a few things while investing.

 TradeCred efforts to reduce risk

-- Amount from Buyer does not go to seller directly but into an Escrow Account which is maintained by TradeCred and payment is done to the investor after deal duration.
+- Amount from Buyer does not go to seller directly but into an Escrow Account which is maintained by TradeCred and payment is done to the investor after the deal duration.